Uncontested Divorce in North Dakota

 • A Settlement Agreement: The terms and conditions of the distribution and division of the marital estate are detailed in this form.

-Conditions to be fulfilled to apply for a Simplified Dissolution in North Dakota
+Conditions to be fulfilled to apply for Simplified Dissolution in North Dakota

-• The pending divorce must be the singular legal action that is pending between the divorcing couple.
+• The pending dissolution must be the singular legal action that is pending between the divorcing couple.

-• One of the divorcing partners must have lied in the state for 6 months.
+• One of the divorcing partners must have been a resident of the state for a period of minimum 6 months.

 • The divorcing couple should not have minor children and the wife should not be expecting or pregnant.